Frequently Asked Questions (FAQs)

 - Psychological exam, Medical exam, Drug test

-A. The Huntington Beach Police Department uses two Academies, Golden West College and the Orange County Sheriff's Department Academy in Garden Grove.
+A: The Huntington Beach Police Department uses two Academies, Golden West College and the Orange County Sheriff's Academy.
 Which one a recruit will attend will depend on when the candidate completes the background process and which Academy will start closest to that date.